wonkodv/hanstool/README.md

 ### Extra scripts

-The extra scripts in `/extra_scripts` are not loaded by default, as they are very specific.
+More scripts can be found in [ht3-extra-scripts](../ht3-extra-scripts).

 Some Default Commands